Jules is a writer, blogger, journalist, reader, and traveler.

 When Dr. Oz recommends a product, many people are willing to give it a try.
 And when the product also has something to do with weight loss, you can pretty much guarantee America’s attention.

 In his show earlier this week, Oz spoke about yacon syrup, a natural sugar substitute that has a trait uncommon to most sweeteners – it might also contribute to weight loss.
 The syrup is extracted from the roots of a yacon plant, native to the highlands of Peru.
-Locals have used it for many centuries as part of their diets, including it into their salads and desserts, or simply eating the fruit by itself.
+Locals have used it for many centuries as part of their diets, including it in their salads and desserts, or simply eating the fruit by itself.

 The syrup derived from the tuber plant is starting to make its way onto American tables, thanks to such qualities as low caloric value and low glycemic index ranking.
 Studies conducted so far, including the one done by Oz, have shown the syrup to contribute to faster satiation, improve the work of the digestive system and boost the immune system.
 It has many other potential health benefits, such as reduction in LDL cholesterol levels and constipation relief.
-It doesn't raise blood sugar levels, making it a good option for people with diabetes.
+It also doesn't raise blood sugar levels, making it a good option for people with diabetes.

-After yacon syrup received a huge popularity boost thanks to Oz’s show, I’ve seen many people discussing its possible pros and cons in different health sites.
+After yacon syrup received a huge popularity boost thanks to Oz’s show, I’ve seen many people discussing its possible pros and cons on different health sites.
 After all, you have to take everything with a grain of salt these days, especially when it comes to various “diet miracles.”
 I’ve noticed a similar trend in many of these online discussions – a lot of people seem to be confused about the high FOS content of the syrup, taking it for high fructose level and automatically dismissing the sweetener as not being so healthy after all.
 I’ve also seen people debate about the level of processing involved when the syrup is extracted, and how the processing affects its nutritional value.

 So I decided to do a little research into these topics.
 Is yacon syrup high in fructose?
 Or is it just a common misunderstanding, caused by "fructooligosaccharides" and other technical terms unfamiliar to many of us?
 That’s one thing I wanted to know.
 But let’s start with figuring out the difference between FOS and fructose.